KILTprotocol/docs/docs/develop/03_workshop/06_attestation.md

 import AttestCredential from '!!raw-loader!@site/code_examples/sdk_examples/src/workshop/attester/attestCredential.ts';

-In this section, your <span className="label-role attester">Attester</span> will receive and process a `Credential` where you'll
+This section covers how the <span className="label-role attester">Attester</span> receives and processes a `Credential` and how you can:

-- Attest or deny it;
+- Attest or deny it
-- Store the attestation information on the chain;
+- Store the attestation information on the chain

 ## Attest a Credential

-The `attestCredential` function loads the account and DID of the <span className="label-role attester">Attester</span>.
-When everything is prepared, we can issue an attestation for the credential we received from the <span className="label-role claimer">Claimer</span>.
-The credential is considered to be valid from the time it is attested on chain until the time it is revoked.

 <TsJsBlock fileName="attester/attestCredential">
   {AttestCredential}
 </TsJsBlock>

-The function `attestingFlow` shows the process from the beginning to the end.
+The `attestCredential` function loads the account and DID of the <span className="label-role attester">Attester</span> and issues an attestation for the credential received from the <span className="label-role claimer">Claimer</span>.
+The credential is valid from the time an Attester attests it on chain until the time it is revoked.

-First the <span className="label-role claimer">Claimer</span> generates the credential and sends it to the <span className="label-role attester">Attester</span>.
+In the `attestingFlow` function, the <span className="label-role claimer">Claimer</span> generates the demo credential and sends it to the <span className="label-role attester">Attester</span>.
-After that the <span className="label-role attester">Attester</span> checks the attributes and either attests or denies the attestation because the attributes are invalid.
+The <span className="label-role attester">Attester</span> checks the attributes and either attests or denies the attestation if the attributes are invalid.
-Once the attestation is written on the chain, they can share all or part of the attested credentials with verifiers.
+Once the attestation is written on the chain, the Attester can share all or part of the attested credentials with verifiers.

 ## Run

-Run it from command line:
+Run the code from the command line:

 <Tabs groupId="ts-js-choice">
   <TabItem value='ts' label='Typescript' default>